 Character is also relatively asset-light, and the only real value it has are the licences it holds.
 It is hard to envisage any competitive advantage being held in the actual toy design.

 There are several points for a bull case.
 The Peppa Pig contract might not actually disappear.
 New owners Hasbro might simply be happy to keep it going, although this seems unlikely.
 However, the way that Character have performed on this licence may give strong credence to them winning new contract deals.
-In the world of toys and games, a new fad can appear relatively quickly and there is the scale to deliver that.
+In the world of toys and games, a new fad can appear relatively quickly.
+Character have proven that they have the scale to deliver that.

 It sounds rather easy in retrospect, but the low of 262p was clearly a good price.
-At almost 100p more than that I am not so sure that this is the same, and recent broker updates have cut their target price to 430p which removes quite a lot of the upside.
-Much will depend on their new products, but is isn’t really clear at the moment how this will perform and it could be sensible to wait a while for further updates.
+At almost 100p more than that I am not so sure that this is the same.
+Recent broker updates have cut their target price to 430p which removes quite a lot of the upside.
+Much will depend on their new products.
+It isn’t really clear at the moment how this will perform.
+Thus, it could be sensible to wait a while for further updates.
 3/5.